-A batch statement allows to run many queries at once.
+A batch statement allows to execute many data-modifying statements at once.

 use scylla::batch::Batch;